-Require ements for the o corollary major (24 hours)
+Require ments for the o corollary major (24 hours)

 I. Introduction to linguistic inquiry/analysis

 LING 220 Introduction to Linguistics3

 II.
-Knowledge o of the structure of a foreign/second language
+Knowledge of the structure of a foreign/second language

-Foreign langu uage 201/2026
+Foreign language 201/202

-(at least 6 hou rs at second-year level)
+(at least 6 hours at second-year level)

 III.
 Core

 LING 305 Syntax3

 LING 310SL Phonology3

 IV.
-Core elective es (two or more of the following, for 3+ hours credit)
+Core elective s (two or more of the following, for 3+ hours credit)

 LING 320 Topics in Linguistics (can be repeated)3

-LING 327 Translation Theory3
+LING 327 Translation Theory

 LING 415SL Advanced Topics in Linguistics3

 (can be repeated)

 LING 420 Advanced Seminar in Linguistics3

 (can be repeated)

 LING 430 Language and the Brain/Psycholinguistics3

 LING 450 Linguistics Research Group3

-(up to 6 hours of may count toward the major, but you must take at
+(up to 6 hours of may count toward the major, but you must ta

-least one additional course (3 credits) from the "core electives"
+least one addit ional course (3 credits) from the "core electives"

 category)

-Advanced Grammar and the History of
+ENG 328 ,

 English 3

-V. rses (additional courses from the following for a total of
+V. Related cour rses (additional courses from the following for a total of

-at least 24 hours in the major) Any approved advanced course
+at least 24 hor urs in the major) Any approved advanced course in

 an/Spanish (may be repeated with permission)

-LING 390 Independent Study
+LING 390 Independent Study3

-PHIL 204 1 0
+PHIL 204 Principles of Logic and Science3

-MATH 201
+MATH 201 Statistical Concepts and Methods3

-or PSY F
+or PSY - 1

 PHYS 101 Physics of Musical Sound3

+PSY 213 Research Design and Interpretation3

+PSY 337 Neuropsychology3